 Appeal of Action by the Faculty Member

 A student found responsible for committing an academic integrity violation has the option of submitting one written appeal request, as detailed below.
-If no appeal is submitted, the original resolution becomes the final outcome of the academic integrity concern.
+If no appeal is submitted, the original resolution becomes the final outcome of academic integrity concerns.

-When an appeal request is submitted concerning address of an academic integrity violation, the student is typically not afforded a meeting with the person resolving the academic integrity appeal request.
+When an appeal request is submitted concerning the address of an academic integrity violation, the student is typically not afforded a meeting with the person resolving the academic integrity appeal request.
 Regardless of the outcome of the appeal request, the charged student is notified in writing of the appeal outcome.
-Appeal outcome decisions are final decisions of the University; additional appeal is not available.
+Appeal outcome decisions are the final decisions of the University.
+An additional appeal is not available.

-Appeal requests resulting from implementation of Actions 1, 2, or 3 must be submitted to the Office of the Provost within two weekdays (Monday-Friday) after the date of notification of the original resolution outcome.
-Appeal requests resulting from Actions 1, 2, or 3 are resolved by the provost and vice president for academic affairs (or designee).
+Appeal requests resulting from the implementation of Actions 1, 2, or 3 must be submitted to the Office of Academic Affairs within two weekdays (Monday-Friday) after the date of notification of the original resolution outcome.
+Appeal requests resulting from Actions 1, 2, or 3 are resolved by the VP & Chief Academic Officer (or designee).

-Appeal requests resulting from Action 4, which involves referral of the alleged academic integrity violation to Community Expectations and Restorative Practices, are resolved in accordance with appeal procedures detailed in the Honor and Student Conduct Codes and Regulations (see “Appeal Procedures”).
+Appeal requests resulting from Action 4, which involves the referral of the alleged academic integrity violation to the Office of Community Expectations and Restorative Practices, are resolved in accordance with appeal procedures detailed in the Honor and Student Conduct Codes and Regulations (see “Appeal Procedures”).

 A student who witnesses or has other information regarding a possible academic integrity violation is strongly encouraged to take one or more of the following actions: